-Working toward the fulfillment of the first goal, SNU's General Education program is an integral part of a liberal arts education.
-The General Education program attempts to introduce students to the knowledge and skills necessary for both academic success and effective citizenship.
-To these ends, SNU students engage in course work focusing on developing their skills in written and oral communication, critical thinking and problem solving.
-Students are also provided with opportunities to learn how to think in those domains key to being a well-rounded Christian person and citizen in the modern world (critical thinking and problem solving; effective communication; aesthetic analysis; global perspectives; science, and technology; Christian scripture and tradition; and civic, ethics and stewardship).
+Working toward the fulfillment of the first goal, SNU's General Education program is an integral part of our liberal arts education.
+The General Education program attempts to introduce students to the knowledge and skills necessary for both academic success and Christian service.
+To these ends, SNU students engage in course work focusing on developing critical skills necessary for lifelong learning.
+Through General Education, students are provided opportunities to learn how to think critically, become problem solvers, communicate effectively in written and oral formats, analyze artistic expression, examine global perspectives and their own social responsibilities, evaluate science and technology, and develop their faith through Christian scriptures and traditions.
 Pervading the entire General Education program is an emphasis on encouraging each student to engage in learning that integrates experiences in class with enriching experiences outside of class designed to break down artificial barriers between academic learning and real life.
 Through these experiences, SNU students learn to apply Christian faith and principles to the fundamental questions of thought and life.
-The knowledge and skills learned by students in their general studies reinforce and support the skills and knowledge necessary to succeed in the areas of study in which students elect to specialize.